Javascript is not enabled.

 Looking for some winter retail therapy?
 Ann Arbor’s downtown is made for walking, browsing and eating thanks to its abundance of independent theaters, shops, bars, breweries and restaurants (Main, State and Liberty streets are good places to start).
 Take a quick stroll through the Nickels Arcade, a covered mosaic-tiled shopping corridor listed on the National Register of Historic Places, and check out the calendar of events at Literati Bookstore and at the Michigan Theater, which hosts some free events.

 At most downtown bars, you can count on daily food and drink discounts.
 If you’re in town on a Thursday, go to Good Time Charley’s for the $6 burger, fries and soft drink special.
 Locals don’t let a little cold weather stop them from enjoying the numerous surrounding parks all year long, and you shouldn’t either.
 Top among cross-country skiers and snowshoers is 439-acre Rolling Hills County Park, where the varied terrain and trails suit all levels.
-You can rent skis for $10 an hour.
+You can rent skis and tubes for $10 an hour.

 spinner image a street in the town of decorah iowa